Skip to content

 Printing Black America: Du Bois’s Data Portraits in the 21st Century

 Printing Black America: Du Bois’ Data Portraits in the 21st Century is a collaborative print portfolio that uses W.E.B.
 Du Bois’ original data portraits as a springboard for the critical possibilities found at the intersection of art and social science to render portraits of Black life in the 21st century.
-Villalongo and Ramani will create a new visual archive of data portraits across the U.S., using a range of printmaking techniques and contemporary data visualization methods in collaboration with Island Press and five other publishing print shops: GraphicStudio, Powerhouse Arts, Highpoint Editions, Mullowney Printing Company, and Paulson Fontaine Press.
-The official release of Printing Black America: Du Bois’s Data Portraits in the 21st Century by William Villalongo and Shraddha Ramani is anticipated for early spring 2026.
+Villalongo and Ramani have created a new visual archive of data portraits across the U.S., using a range of printmaking techniques and contemporary data visualization methods in collaboration with Island Press and five other publishing print shops: GraphicStudio, Powerhouse Arts, Highpoint Editions, Mullowney Printing Company, and Paulson Fontaine Press.

-Island Press is publishing a folio of five prints entitled Employment, one of six portfolios that are part of this monumental collaborative portfolio.
+Island Press’ collaboration with Villalongo and Ramini is a portfolio of five prints entitled Employment, one of the six portfolios that are part of this monumental collaboration.
 The project in its entirety debuted in the exhibition Data Consciousness: Reframing Blackness in Contemporary Print at Print Center New York.
 The exhibition, curated by Tiffany E. Barber, is on view in New York from September 18-December 13, 2025.
 An accompanying catalog is forthcoming and the exhibition will tour over the next two years.
 Pre-order exhibition catalog HERE.

 About the artists